 We are committed to an operating philosophy based on fairness and concern for people.
-This philosophy is part of our "Fair Enterprise" culture in which employees and management share in the responsibility of ensuring our company's success.
+This philosophy is one in which employees and management share in the responsibility of ensuring our company's success.
 Our Employee's Charter, a foundational document in our business, sets out this philosophy through the following principles:

 - Job Security Being competitive by making a better product for a better price is the best way to enhance job security.
 Magna is committed to working together with employees to help protect their job security.
-To assist employees Magna will provide job counselling, training and employee assistance programs. - A Safe & Healthful Workplace Magna is committed to providing employees with a working environment which is safe and healthful. - Fair Treatment Magna offers equal opportunities based on an individual's qualifications and performance, free from discrimination or favouritism. - Competitive Wages & Benefits Magna will provide employees with information which enables them to compare their total compensation, including wages and benefits, with those earned by employees of their direct competitors and local companies their Division competes with for people.
+To assist employees Magna will provide job counselling and training, as well as employee and family assistance programs. - A Safe & Healthful Workplace Magna is committed to providing employees with a working environment which is safe and healthful. - Fair Treatment Magna offers equal opportunities based on an individual's qualifications and performance, free from discrimination or favouritism. - Competitive Wages & Benefits Magna provides employees with information which enables them to compare their total compensation, including wages and benefits, with those earned by employees of their direct competitors and local companies their Division competes with for people.
 If total compensation is found not to be competitive, it will be adjusted. - Employee Equity & Profit Participation Magna believes that every employee should share in the financial success of the company. - Communication & Information Through regular monthly meetings between management and employees, continuous improvement meetings and through various publications and videos, we keep our employees informed about company and industry developments.
 We also conduct regular employee opinion surveys to help facilitate employee engagement and to receive valuable feedback from employees to help drive continuous improvement. - The Hotline Should an employee have a problem, or feel the above principles are not being met, we encourage them to contact the Hotline to register their complaint(s).
 Those using the Hotline do not have to give their name, but if they choose to do so, it will be held in strict confidence.
 Hotline Investigators will respond to those using the Hotline.
 The Hotline is committed to investigating and resolving all concerns or complaints and must report the outcome to Magna's Global Human Resources Department.
 We also maintain a confidential and anonymous whistle-blower hotline for employees and other stakeholders that is overseen by our Audit Committee.
 See Section 4.5 "Corporate Ethics and Compliance" below for further details.

 We also maintain a Global Labour Standards Policy, which codifies our existing practices consistent with our Fair Enterprise culture.
-This Policy provides a framework for our commitment to fundamental human rights and international standards that help support positive labour relations.
-In particular, the Global Labour Standards Policy sets out key commitments with regard to:
+This Policy provides a framework for our commitment to fundamental human rights and international standards that help support positive employee relations, including: